surreal-ai/docs/docs/guide/basic.md

 The Surreal Engine APIs is provided as HTTP APIs.
 In most cases, there are two kinds of APIs in Surreal Engine AI modules:

-- Realtime API: Process AI task immediately, and return the result in the HTTP request.
+- Realtime API: Process AI task immediately, and return the result in the HTTP response.
-- Task API: This kind of AI tasks will take more time to process, may be serval minutes or serval hours.
-The status an result of task should be return by another API call.
+- Offline processing API: This kind of AI video generation tasks will take more time to process, may be serval minutes or serval hours.
+You can send status check http request to Surreal Engine to get the video generation status.

-Besides, theres are some other APIs in Surreal Engine for file transfering, like get an s3 upload URL.
-You can get more detail in API references sections.
+You can get more details in the API references sections.

 ## Authentication